lenchv/hive-driver/docs/readme.md

 );
 ```

-- statement is DDL/DML statement (CREATE TABLE, INSERT, UPDATE, SELECT, LOAD etc.)
+- "statement" is DDL/DML statement (CREATE TABLE, INSERT, UPDATE, SELECT, LOAD, etc.)

 - [options](/lib/contracts/IHiveSession.ts#L14)

-   - runAsync allows to execute operation asynchronously.
+   - runAsync allows executing operation asynchronously.

    - confOverlay overrides session configuration properties.

-   - timeout is maximum time to execute operation.
-It has Buffer type, because timestamp in Hive has capacity 64.
-So for such value you should use [node-int64](https://www.npmjs.com/package/node-int64) npm module.
+   - timeout is the maximum time to execute an operation.
+It has Buffer type because timestamp in Hive has capacity 64.
+So for such value, you should use [node-int64](https://www.npmjs.com/package/node-int64) npm module.

-To know others methods see [IHiveSession](/lib/contracts/IHiveSession.ts) and [examples/session.js](/examples/session.js).
+To know other methods see [IHiveSession](/lib/contracts/IHiveSession.ts) and [examples/session.js](/examples/session.js).

 ## HiveOperation

-In most cases HiveSession methods return [HiveOperation](/lib/HiveOperation.ts), that helps you to retrieve requested data.
+In most cases, HiveSession methods return [HiveOperation](/lib/HiveOperation.ts), which helps you to retrieve requested data.

-After you fetch the result, operation will have [TableSchema](/lib/hive/Types/index.ts#L143) and data (Array<[RowSet](/lib/hive/Types/index.ts#L218)>).
+After you fetch the result, the operation will have [TableSchema](/lib/hive/Types/index.ts#L143) and data (Array<[RowSet](/lib/hive/Types/index.ts#L218)>).

 ### HiveUtils